cingcangkelyng/hello-world/README.md

 New repository

 Hello, Rahman here
-I'm about to change my life and the world.
+I'm about to make first web on github pages.